brromeroc/Proyectofinal/README.md

 `$ conda create --name traffic-incident-optimization --file requirements.txt`

-In order to be able to consume the OSRM API, do the following:
+In order to be able to consume the OSRM API do the following:

 ```bash
 wget http://download.geofabrik.de/south-america/colombia-latest.osm.pbf